fully-forged/fully-forged.github.io/_posts/2016-01-22-monitoring-an-external-tcp-service-in-elixir.md

 # What we're building

 Let's start from what we want to achieve and let's use, as an example, database availability.
 A deceptively simple requirement can be: **if the database goes down, I want my application to try and reconnect.
-After 10 unsuccesful attempts, it should give up and crash.**
+After 10 unsuccesful attempts, I want to switch to a replacement service.**

 This requirement means that our Health Status Checker (HSC) process needs to:

 - constantly monitor the database server by opening a tcp connection to it
 - if the connection drops, try to reconnect
 - if the reconnect is successful, restore the application to a stable state
-- if it fails 10 times in a row, crash and take down the node
+- if it fails 10 times in a row, switch to a replacement service

 # Step 1: creating the HSC worker